MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Career Management for IT Professionals Assessment Task 1 Resume.md

 **Major in Networking and Cybersecurity | Sub-Major in Information Security | Sub-Major in iOS Industry**

-I am currently in my second year at University of Technology Sydney, maintaining exceptional academic performance with a 6.00 GPA and 78.83 WAM across 72 credit points.
+I am currently in my second year at University of Technology Sydney, maintaining exceptional academic performance with a distinction average across 72 credit points.
 My coursework encompasses critical IT disciplines including cybersecurity, network infrastructure, mobile application development, cloud computing, and system security.
-Key areas of study include Programming, Information Security Management, Web Systems, Database Fundamentals, Network Fundamentals, iOS Application Development, System Security, and Routing and Switching Essentials.
+Key areas of study include Programming, Information Security, Web Systems and Servers, Databases, Enterprise Networking, and System Security

 **William Clarke College**

 **January 2018 - December 2023**

-I completed the NSW Higher School Certificate (HSC) at William Clarke College in 2023 with a strong focus on subjects relevant to the IT field, including Software Design and Development, Investigating Science, and Mathematics.
-In year 11 I gained early entry to Macquarie University and Western Sydney University for degrees in Cyber Security, and to UTS for Computer Science.
+I completed the NSW Higher School Certificate (HSC) at William Clarke College in 2023 with a strong focus on subjects relevant to the IT field, including Software Design, Science, and Mathematics.
+In year 11 I gained early entry to Macquarie University and Western Sydney University for degrees in Cyber Security, and to UTS for Computer Science and Cyber Security.
 I subsequently gained the required ATAR to accept an offer at UTS for a Bachelor of IT, Diploma of IT Professional Practice.

 ## Work Experience